Overview of Degree

 In addition to the general policies set forth in the Graduate Bulletin, the following departmental policies apply to all applicants:

 - Three letters of recommendation are required, preferably written by university professors familiar with the student's academic work and potential.
 If the student has work experience, one letter may be from his/her supervisor.
-Letters should be sent directly from the letter writer electronically to the UGA Graduate School Admissions office.
+Letters should be sent directly from the letter writer.

 Graduate School Requirements

 Additional requirements are specified by the Graduate School (application fee, general application forms, all transcripts, etc.).
 Please see the University of Georgia Bulletin for further information.
 Detailed admissions information may be found at Graduate School Admissions.
 Printed information may be obtained by contacting the

 University of Georgia Graduate School

 There are a number of requirements for the Ph.D. degree.
 Two of the requirements, the preliminary focus and the primary focus, are coursework related.
 Core Competency Certification, Research Skills, and Doctoral Minor are requirements managed by the student’s advisory committee.
 Other requirements deal with advisory committee formation, procedural, and Graduate School requirements.

 The preliminary focus consists of at least 12 credit hours of resident graduate coursework.
 This includes:

 - At least 12 credit hours of Core CSCI graduate coursework at the 6000-level (see “Core Curriculum” below);